 One of the longest-lasting benefits of a healthy smile during childhood is that it sets the foundation for a healthy self-image.
 Remember what it was like trying to make friends as a child and teenager?
 We strongly believe kids deserve healthy and attractive smiles they can feel good about.
 Unfortunately, by the time many parents bring their kids in for a first dental visit, their children already have one or more cavities or are experiencing pain.
 It’s important to regularly visit the dentist so we can treat issues as soon as possible and keep our little ones smiling.

 Tooth decay and cavities aren’t the only reason to visit a dentist, though!
-Getting an early start on regular dental care and maintaining healthy teeth and gums with preventive dentistry are an important step on the road to teaching your child good oral health habits for a lifetime.
-As your premier family dentist in Avon, Indiana, we look forward to seeing you and your little one!
+Getting an early start on regular dental care and maintaining healthy teeth and gums with preventive dentistry are important steps on the road to teaching your child good oral health habits for a lifetime.
+Children’s dentistry deserves to be approached with compassion and that’s exactly what you’ll get at Dental Solutions.
+As your premier kids’ dentist in Indianapolis, we look forward to seeing you and your little one!

 Preparing for Your Child’s First Dental Visit

 Before bringing your kids in for their first visit to the dentist, it’s important to set a positive, fun mood for them, and for you as well!
 If you’re a first-time parent, we understand that your child may not be the only one having jitters over their first visit to our dental office.

 To get your child ready, make sure you’re already thoroughly brushing your child’s teeth (or tooth) and talking to them about it in a fun way.
 Pretend to be the dentist with your child, and then let them pretend to be your dentist.
 Use toy dental tools or make your own for gentle use with straws, flashlights, and other things you may have around your house.